 Hi, and welcome back.
 I thought I would do a monthly piece about what I purchased from Amazon.
-I love Amazon, because it allows me to find the cheapest price and bundle my items (but also free shipping).
+I love Amazon because it allows me to find the cheapest price and bundle my items (but also free shipping).
 Surprisingly, I don’t use Amazon Prime.
 I use Amazon as if religiously, but I don’t see the added value in being a Prime member when I usually purchase items that qualify for free shipping, and I usually hit my price point with my purchases.

 I purchase this for my husband, and he enjoys taking it.
-This is a natural remedy to help calm nerves and anxiety (I’m not a doctor), but it seems to working out well for him.
+This is a natural remedy to help calm nerves and anxiety (I’m not a doctor), but it seems to work out well for him.
 It has added benefits for women too.
 When taking St. John’s Wort, it can decrease the symptoms of PMS (I know how cranky I get)!
-This is the perfect winter time herb too, as it can aide in seasonal depression.
-It also has anti-viral properties, making this a good daily supplement in prevention of illness.
+This is the perfect wintertime herb too, as it can aide in seasonal depression.
+It also has anti-viral properties, making this a good daily supplement in the prevention of illness.
 This is the CHEAPEST St. John’s Wort I have seen, it’s really a price that can’t be matched, so I usually purchase this monthly.

-I am really trying to step up my Instragram here, and I keep seeing these everywhere!
+I am really trying to step up my Instagram here, and I keep seeing these everywhere!
 I actually thought it would be a good idea to put one in the bathroom, as a friendly reminder about conserving water, but I decided this looked best in our bedroom.
-These are really multi-functional, they can used for personal use, businesses, weddings, or parties.
+These are really multi-functional, they can be used for personal use, businesses, weddings, or parties.
 It’s easy to take the letters on and off, and they add a lot of special characters in with the lettering package, like smiley faces, flowers, stars, moons, etc.

 Yes – I’m that crazy lady with the reuseable straws at the restaurant (I know you’re judging).
 I get so tired of watching the Greenpeace videos about plastic in our oceans, and knowing how often we’re given straws when we dine out, but truthfully – unless you have a swallowing issue – they’re not really necessary.
 Plastic continuously gets thrown away instead of recycled, and it ends up hurting our wildlife.
 Nope, I’m not contributing to that.
-My husband uses straws daily for his smoothies, and bless him, he’s been reusing the throw away ones!
-I thought it was a bit gross (even though he washed them) so I found him these, and it has a cleaning pipe!
+My husband uses straws daily for his smoothies, and bless him, he’s been reusing the throwaway ones!
+I thought it was a bit gross (even though he washed them) so I found him there, and it has a cleaning pipe!
 Also, these are BPA free!

 You know what else gets thrown away instead of recycled?
 Produce bags.
 These bags value at 5 bucks, and you get 5 in a purchase, so that makes them a buck each!
 I really bought these bags for their dual purpose.
 They also serve as nut milk bags.
 I don’t use nut milk much anymore, but I thought these could also come in handy when making homemade butter.
-They’re a bit bigger than I expected, but work just fine.
+They’re a bit bigger than I expected but work just fine.
 These can be easily washed and reused – the trick is remembering to take them with you when you go to the grocery store (I’m so bad at that).

-I’m new to canning, but really excited about this purchase.
+I’m new to canning but really excited about this purchase.
 I was tired of throwing away veggies, so I began composting.
-However, my small compost bin is busting at the seams and it’s stored in a mud room since I’m currently living in an apartment.
+However, my small compost bin is busting at the seams and it’s stored in a mudroom since I’m currently living in an apartment.
 I decided to better preserve our food for nights we might be stuck inside, or don’t feel like going out, it would be good to have dinner options on deck.
-I try to purchase vegetables and use them throughout my weekly meals, but sometimes we have leftovers, and end up not using them or storing them properly.
-Having this canner is also a good way that I can stock up on seasonal items and preserve them for year round consumption.
-This is a 21.5 quart canner, and only $19.97!
+I try to purchase vegetables and use them throughout my weekly meals, but sometimes we have leftovers and end up not using them or storing them properly.
+Having this canner is also a good way that I can stock up on seasonal items and preserve them for year-round consumption.
+This is a 21.5-quart canner, and only $19.97!
 The pressure canners are too expensive, so I thought this was a bargain price, and simpler to use.